 Around 70% of students believe that older editions of their required texts are usable.
 If there are multiple editions of the book, it doesn’t hurt to send an email to the professor or to their TA inquiring if an older edition will suffice.
 If this isn’t an option, skip the lines at the bookstore and use the web to broaden your search.

-Websites like Big Words and BookRenter are trusted online options for buying (and selling) college textbooks.
+Websites like Big Words is a trusted online option for buying (and selling) college textbooks.
 Big Words does the searching for you while BookRenter provides the service its name implies.
 Encourage your student to sell their books back at the end of the semester.
 Many parents mistakenly believe that their student ought to hold on to their textbooks, which quickly depreciate.
 And, of course, there’s also the growing trend of e-textbooks.

 With technology so highly integrated into today’s college experience, a student with reliable equipment at their disposal has an edge in the classroom.
 Granted, there are computer labs and printings stations on every campus, but let’s face it, laptops and tablets have replaced the college-ruled notebook.
 Professors record podcasts of lectures, provide PDFs of study guides and some even require discussion through online forums.